 How to properly identify and measure a FLANGE MOUNTED TRACTION SHEAVE replacement.

-Being able to measure a sheave is the most critical step in the accurate identification and reproduction of a replacement part.
-In this case, we’ll focus on one of the most common type of sheaves, the FLANGE MOUNT GEARED TRACTION machine sheave.
+Being able to measure a sheave is the most critical step in the accurate identification and reproduction of an elevator sheave replacement part.
+In this case, we’ll focus on one of the most common types of elevator sheaves, the FLANGE MOUNT GEARED TRACTION machine sheave.

-In our example here, we are using a Titan I Traction Machine.
+In our example here, we are using a Titan I Traction Machine Elevator.
 Let’s walk through this step by step on how we go about identifying this as a FLANGE MOUNT GEARED TRACTION SHEAVE.

 Secondly, the sheave is acting in a traction capacity.
 That is, it grips the ropes thereby acting on them with a force consistent with the direction of travel of the sheave.
 Unlike a deflector or non-traction sheave, a traction sheave’s rope grooves will have a geometric profile other than a basic “U” in order to physically “grip” the rope.